My Info Pack from Ringling College HAS ARRIVED!

 Fake poster for a fake band, random faces

-Anonymous asked: Hey Gabby!
+Anonymous said: Hey Gabby!
 Where do you buy your embroidery threads?

 Hi!
 I buy them from the Notions section at SM Department Store.